-You can spend as much or as little time as you want on your SEO audit.
-As long as you end up with valuable data that leads to actionable steps, you will find yourself in a much better place.
+You can spend as much or as little time on your SEO audit.
+If you end up with valuable data that leads to actionable steps, you will find yourself in a much better place.

 Here are five critical steps when auditing your website:

 - Competitive Analysis

 It may not be the most exciting step of an SEO audit, but it’s one of the most important.